anttisalonen/progbook/rst/ajax.rst

 XmlHttpRequest
 ==============

-XmlHttpRequest is the API that allows asynchronous communication with the server.
+XmlHttpRequest is an API that allows asynchronous communication with the server.
 It's now standardised across browsers such that all major browsers provide this API, allowing us as Javascript programmers to send and receive data from the server via HTTP.
 It's called XmlHttpRequest (probably) because it was originally mainly used to send and receive XML data, but in general it can be used to transfer any data.
 Specifically, we'll be using it to transfer JSON.

 .. topic:: XML and JSON